mohana-123/bellabeat_analysis/README.md

 **Key Findings:**
 1.  **Users are largely sedentary:** The 81% sedentary time highlights a major health risk and an opportunity for intervention.
-2.  **Activity is concentrated:** Users are most active during the day (6 am-6 pm) and on weekends (specifically Saturdays).
+2.  **Activity is concentrated:** Users are most active during the day (6 am-9 pm) and on weekends (specifically Saturdays).
 3.  **Activity directly impacts calories:** The positive correlation between steps/active time and calories burned is a key motivational metric.
 4.  **Sleep habits vary by day:** Users tend to sleep longer on Sundays, likely compensating for the week.
-5.  **Weight management is a concern:** A majority of users (5 out of 8) who tracked weight were in the overweight or obese BMI categories.
+5.  **Weight management is a concern:** A majority of users (8 out of 13) who tracked weight were in the overweight or obese BMI categories.

 ---

 ## Dashboard
 A comprehensive dashboard was created in Power BI to visualize these key findings.
 The dashboard includes charts for:

+**1st page:**

 * Average minutes by activity category (Sedentary, Light, Fairly, Very Active)
 * Correlations between calories and steps, distance, and active minutes
+* Total Activity hours by week
+* Average Intensity by time
+* user tracking details
 * Average steps and calories by the hour of the day

+**2nd page:**

+* Average sleep and Activity
-* Average heart rate and active minutes by the day of the week
+* Average total steps and sleep by ID
 * Average time in bed and asleep by the day of the week
 * A summary table of average weight and BMI for users

 ---

 ## How to Run This Project
-(Information not available in the article.
-You can add your own instructions here.)

-*Example:*
-1. Clone this repository: `git clone https://github.com/your_username/your_project.git`
+1. Clone this repository: `git clone https://github.com/mohana-123/bellabeat_analysis.git`
 2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
-3. Place the 18 CSV files in the `data/` directory.
+3. Place the 18 CSV files in the `datasets/` directory.
 4. Open the `Bellabeat_Case_Study.pbix` file in Power BI Desktop.
 5. Refresh the data sources to connect to the CSV files in your local directory.